danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 [^Rushkoff]: We take this from Douglas Rushkoff's *Program or Be Programmed: Ten Commandments for a Digital Age* (New York: OR books, 2010).

-[^Severance]: Charles Severance, "Javascript: Designing a Language in 10 Days", *IEEE Computer Society*, Feburary 2012, 7-8.
+[^Severance]: Charles Severance, "Javascript: Designing a Language in 10 Days", *IEEE Computer Society*, February 2012, 7-8.

-[^Clark]: Lin Clark who works at Mozilla and turn code into code cartoons, and she explains how javascript is run in the browser, see: https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/.
+[^Clark]: Lin Clark who works at Mozilla and turn code into code cartoons, and she explains how javascript is run in the browser, see https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/.

-[^Moon]: Seong-Won Lee and Soo-Mook Moon.
-2011.
-Selective just-in-time compilation for client-side mobile javascript engine.
-In *Proceedings of the 14th international conference on Compilers, architectures and synthesis for embedded systems (CASES '11)*.
-ACM, New York, NY, USA, 5-14.
+[^Moon]: Seong-Won Lee and Soo-Mook Moon, "Selective Just-in-time Compilation for Client-side Mobile Javascript Engine", in *Proceedings of the 14th International Conference on Compilers, Architectures and Synthesis for Embedded Systems (CASES '11)* (New York: ACM, 2011), 5-14.
 DOI: https://doi.org/10.1145/2038698.2038703

 [^IDE]: explain IDE.